noah710/magenta-apple-23463/content/posts/airlab-spring2020.md

 ---
 ## Overview

 I was brought on to the MBZIRC team as a Software Engineer Intern shortly after getting my foot in the door at CMU.
 I worked with a team of CMU graduate students under Dr. Sebastian Scherer and Dr. Oliver Kroemer.
-After joining the team, I was sponsored to travel to Abu Dhabi to compete at competiton with my team.
+After joining the team, I was sponsored to travel to Abu Dhabi to compete with my team.

 ## Contributions

-##
+I was recruited to build out Docker infrastructure for the team's existing codebase, but I took on more responsibility and filled the gaps where needed.
+I worked closely with each of the 3 subteams to build out deployment pipelines and startup scripts that enabled streamlined development and smooth deployments in competition.
+While owning my teams infrastructure was my main responsibiltiy, I also volunteered to create our object detection neural networks.
+I und